 Not all universities offering a TOEFL waiver are listed above

-The list of universities giving a TOEFL waiver can change day-by-day.
-So if there’s a university or a course that you are interested in and you can’t find it on this list, don’t fret!
+If there’s a university or a course that you are interested in and you can’t find it on this list, don’t fret!

 Go to the university website and check their Admissions page.
 Or look at the program page itself.
 If the application requirements on these pages do not mention TOEFL or say that submitting TOEFL scores is optional, you might not need to take the test after all!
 Unless you end up shortlisting a college that does require you to share your TOEFL scores.